Émile Bernard (ed. Don Stewart)

 Great work for ten winds ... written for Taffanel's famous ensemble around 1900.

-- Program Note by publisher.
+- Program Note from publisher.

 The French term divertissement (divertimento in Italian) was frequently used in the 18th and 19th century to identify an instrumental composition written in a light vein and used primarily for entertainment.
 The title was often given to an enormous variety of music written for chamber ensembles consisting of three to eight or more players.
 Closely related types are the serenade, cassation, and nocturne.
 Over the years, the divertimento has evolved into many different styles and forms.